I’m sure this will sound familiar to you.

-But it surely helped me along the way.
 For you maybe a drawing tablet is the better option.
-No matter what you chose in the end, always sketch things out before creating them.
+No matter what you chose in the end, always sketch things out before creating an illustration.
 This will improve your workflow immediately.

-As a beginner I just picked random colors.
+As a beginner, I just picked random colors.
 I wasn’t aware that there are colors that can make or break my design.
-I didn’t even know, that I can find the right colours right here in Illustrator, without using a third-party tool or any other website.
+I didn’t even know, that I can find the right colors right here in Illustrator, without using a third-party tool or any other website.

 Not only you can find the right colors, but you’re also able to choose from different harmony rules depending on what you want to create.

-So open up Illustrator, click Window and then color guides.
+Open up Illustrator, click on “Window” and then color guides.

-This will open up this tool right here.
+This command will open up this tool right here.